andreamazz/AMTagListView/README.md

 ##Test

-To run the test suite, launch `pod install` inside the `Tests` folder, and run the rake task in the root.
+To run the test suite, install `xcpretty` gem, launch `pod install` inside the `Tests` folder, and run the rake task in the root.

 ##Using this library?

 Please let me know!
 I'll be glad to link your project here.

 #MIT License